Autocomp: A Powerful and Portable Code Optimizer for Tensor Accelerators: Introduction

 Even once a compiler exists, generating performant code runs into the classical ``scheduling'' problem, i.e., deciding which optimizations to apply and in what order.
 For general-purpose backends (CPUs and GPUs), these passes have been iteratively developed and refined over many years through a combination of experts and auto-tuning frameworks.
-Recent work has gone further in exploring data-driven approaches such as supervised learning~\cite{zheng2021tenset} and reinforcement learning~\cite{cummins2022compilergym}, and even LLM training~\cite{cummins2023compiler} to tackle the combinatorial explosion of pass sequences.
+Recent work has gone further in exploring data-driven approaches such as supervised learning~\cite{zheng2021tenset}, reinforcement learning~\cite{cummins2022compilergym}, and even LLM training~\cite{cummins2023compiler, metallmcompiler} to tackle the combinatorial explosion of pass sequences.
 While these data-driven approaches have shown promise, they depend on vast amounts of performance data to train, which is painfully scarce for domain-specific hardware accelerators.

-In this paper, we present \sys{}, which solves the problems with prior approaches with an iterative LLM-guided search framework to optimize accelerator code.
+In this paper, we present \sys{}, which solves the problems with prior approaches with an iterative LLM-driven search framework to optimize accelerator code.
 Unlike previous compilers, \sys{} can adapt to new hardware platforms and ISAs by simply changing prompts.
 Unlike existing tensor DSLs, \sys{} automatically generates optimized code without manual tuning.
 And unlike data-driven approaches targeting CPUs and GPUs, \sys{} requires no model training, instead leveraging LLM in-context reasoning and pretrained knowledge of common optimizations.

 In each iteration, \sys{} first {\em plans} by choosing an optimization from a predefined menu, i.e., a list of common hardware accelerator optimizations like tiling and unrolling, then {\em applies} the optimization to generate optimized DSL code.
 The generated candidates are validated for correctness and benchmarked on the accelerator to collect performance metrics, providing feedback for the next iteration of search.
-By encoding DSL syntax, optimization rules, and performance feedback concisely in a prompt, \sys{} can guide the LLM to generate optimized code to run on the target accelerator.
+By encoding DSL syntax, optimization rules, and performance feedback concisely in a prompt, \sys{} guides the LLM to generate optimized accelerator code.

+A key advantage of this prompt-driven approach is its inherent \emph{portability}.
+Whereas traditional compilers require significant engineering effort to target a new hardware platform, \sys{} can be retargeted by modifying its structured prompt.
+This dramatically lowers the barrier to entry for optimizing code for new low-resource accelerators.
+We demonstrate this in our experiments by applying \sys{} to \emph{three} distinct hardware backends.